 Furthermore, each month of pregnancy has its unique requirements.
 Ayurveda prescribes some set of rules which are very important for every pregnant woman.

-The benefit of Ayurveda is that it focuses on individualized treatment and improves the entire body, internally and externally.
+Ayurveda’s benefit is that it focuses on individualized treatment and improves the entire body, internally and externally.
 From skin to hair to stomach to feet, Ayurveda has a treatment for all kinds of problems.
 Ayurveda can also help induce a restful sleep with simple tips.

 Furthermore, it can also help manage bloating and poor digestion by expelling the buildup of waste.
-Similarly, Ayurvedic remedies have a ton of proven tricks to help keep your skin soft and radiant without spending money.
+Similarly, Ayurvedic remedies have many proven tricks to help keep your skin soft and radiant without spending money.

 Ayurveda is a lifestyle you must embrace.
 Hence, follow Ayurvedic remedies to stay healthy.
 Healthy living, appropriate eating, adequate sleep, proper exercises are pillars of Ayurveda.
 However, self-medication for graver diseases is not advisable.